Elected Members and employees of the City of South Perth are committed to the democratic process and the principles of good governance.

 The City’s Code of Conduct sets standards of behaviour for Elected Members, committee members and employees in their duties.
 The code is based on the City’s values of Trust, Respect, Understanding and Teamwork, with the purpose of encouraging ethical behaviour, to foster community confidence in the integrity of local government.

-The Local Government Act 1995 requires Elected Members and City Officers with delegated authority to make decisions or act on behalf of the City, to:
+The Act requires Elected Members and City Officers with delegated authority to make decisions or act on behalf of the City, to:

 - Notify the local government CEO in writing within 10 days of any notifiable gift